planetlambert/turing/README.md

 - Why Go?
   - I like Go, and it is the most readable language for me currently.
 - How is the performance?
-  - My goal for this repository is to be a learning resource, when possible I biased towards readability.
+  - My goal for this repository is to be a learning resource, so when possible I bias towards readability.